GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 Anecdotally, I've experienced that while developers enjoy structure - from a strict code style, to a high percentage code coverage - overall I don't believe developers enjoy getting railroaded into following a strict corporate mindset, i.e. being expected to buy into the Company Culture or forced to partake in Team Building Exercises.

-Now, knowing how all of this, how did I handle leading a team of developers?
+Now, knowing all of this, how did I handle leading a team of developers?

 ## Organise One-On-Ones Often